Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/README.md

 # TO-DO LIST

-- Feed their animals (What kind of food is specified for each animal on an individual basis) //About 90% Done - need to implement Secure input structures

 - Attempt to breed **ONE** set of animals.
 There is a 50% chanse that a new animal will be made from doing this (This requires the same type of animal and different genders on each animal).